alistaireverett/pyplume/README.md

 # pyplume v1.0

 Pyplume calculates a numerical solution to the equations formulated for a point source plume released at the base of a vertical wall.
 The code includes capabilities for calculating the melt rate in the case where the vertical wall is made of ice.

 See the examples and docstrings for more details on how to use pyplume.
-The links below will launch interactive jupyter notebooks with Binder so you can see how the code works and experiment with the examples.
+The links below will launch interactive jupyter notebooks with [Binder](https://mybinder.readthedocs.io/en/latest/) so you can see how the code works and experiment with the examples.
+[Here's a link](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46#f8b4) explaining how to interact with jupyter notebooks if you haven't used them before.

 ## Examples:

 ### Simple plume

 A minimal example demonstrating a simple case to use pyplume with linear ambient temperature and salinity profiles and plot the results.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/alistaireverett/pyplume/master?filepath=examples%2Fsimple_plume.ipynb)